george0815/M3TV/README.md

 ## Usage
-App is available at https://m3tv.netlify.app/ and https://m3tv.vercel.app/ , make sure to click anywhere on the splash screen to enter the main menu.<br>
+App is available at https://m3tv.netlify.app/ and https://m3tv.vercel.app/ , make sure to click anywhere on the splash screen to enter the main menu.<br><br>Can be used with most MPEG-DASH and HLS streams, but mainly intended to be used with the streams found [here](https://github.com/iptv-org/iptv).

 If you're trying to view a playlist that's locally hosted using something like [dizquetv](https://github.com/vexorian/dizquetv) or [ErsatzTV](https://github.com/jasongdove/ErsatzTV), just remember to allow insecure content in the browser settings. <br>